PraCTES/MIT-PraCTES/demos/Lecture03_project_infrastructure.md

 **Ahead of this session, it is suggested** that you create a [github.com](http://github.com/) account if you do not have one yet.
 The [github guides](https://guides.github.com) provide very useful examples. **Exercise #0** in fact is just `Hello World guide` using git on your laptop -- a great way to get ready for this session.
 If you want to get further ahead, please consider:

 - the webpages and documentations listed below.
-- exercises 2 and 3 using the repo `binder` link.
+- exercises 2 and 3 using the repo [cloud instance](https://mybinder.org/v2/gh/PraCTES/MIT-PraCTES/master?urlpath=lab).

 _**Note: this file is work in progress -- further modifications & cleanup are expected by tomorrow.**_